Cedar policy validation against schema

 };

 The Cedar validator knows that any request that triggers evaluation of this policy must have action Action::"remoteAccess".
-According to our example schema, such a request must have a principal of type Employee and an unspecified resource entity.
+According to our example schema, such a request must have a principal of type Employee.
 With this knowledge, validation will report an error or warning on each of the comparisons 1 through 3 in the when clause for the following reasons:

 1. Validation error – The policy tries to access an attribute that isn’t defined for Employee types.
 In this case, the error is because of a typo (numberOfLatpops instead of numberOfLaptops).